-After recent emails and years of observing parents in the bookstore checking the back cover of books and trying to figure out the reading level (what does ages 8 - 11 or RL 2.4 really mean??)
-I have decided write a post attempting to explain what I know about reading levels from a reader's, parent's and bookseller's perspective and how I use this knowledge to determine reading levels when reviewing a book.
+After recent emails and years of observing parents in the bookstore checking the back cover of books and trying to figure out the reading level (what does ages 8 - 11 or RL 2.4 really mean??) and now after three years working as an elementary school librarian and working with a population of students who are English Language Learners reading, mostly, below grade level, I have decided write a post attempting to explain what I know about reading levels from a reader's, parent's, bookseller's and librarian's perspective and how I use this knowledge to determine reading levels when reviewing a book.
 For those of you who would like tips for determining reading levels while perusing the bookstore or online yourself, you can find some basic guidelines in my article How to Tell the (Real) Reading Level (RL) of a Book.
 If you have children who are reading a few or several grade levels above their age, my article How to Choose Age Appropriate Books for Advanced Readers is also full of good guidelines and tips to use when selecting a book.

 How I Determine (imprecisely) the Reading Level of a Book